 The BMW M52 engine debuted in 1994 in the E36 3-series and continued in production until 2000.
 The predecessor was the M50 engine and it was succeeded by the M54 in 2000.

 3 version of the M52 were manufactured: a 2.0L (M52B20), 2.5L (M52B25), and 2.8L (M52B28).
-In 1998 the three versions are received a "technical update" which added a dual-vanos system, a DISA intake manifold, and electronic throttle control, to name a few.
-The technical update engines can be recognized by the added "TU" on the engine codes.
+In 1998 the three versions all received a “technical update” which added a dual-vanos system, a DISA intake manifold, and electronic throttle control, to name a few.
+The technical update engines can be recognized by the added “TU” on the engine codes.

 The M52 was primarily used in the E36 3-series and E39 5-series.
 However, it was also used in a handful of late 90’s E46’s and in a few other cars such as the E38 7-series, and E36/E37 Z3.

 Check out our M54 common engine problems post too!